 Game Breaker: An In-Universe example: Barry is turned into one by Simon in order to work as his agent in Mogworld.
 Civious and especially Thaddeus were likely ones as well, but didn't quite compare.
 Barry's magic stats had been raised to the highest point possible.

-Game-Breaking Bug: Jim (and presumably Thaddeus and Meryl also, but the story does not really explore them in this regard) is this, because he's a result of the AI procedures doing something that the developers did not expect.
+Game-Breaking Bug: Jim (and presumably Thaddeus and Meryl as well, though the story does not really use them in this regard) is this, because he's a result of the AI procedures doing something that the developers did not expect.
 When he interacts with control connections to the real world, only accessible in what is to him the spirit realm, he corrupts them.
 This ends up screwing up a player's access to his character, and later it allows Jim to reset the world after Si-Mon took it over..

-Go Mad from the Revelation: "The Truth" that their entire existance happens to be a video game has different effects depending on who hears it, some becoming oddly placid, others going into a murderous rage.
+Go Mad from the Revelation: "The Truth" that their entire existence happens to be a video game has different effects depending on who hears it, with some becoming oddly placid, and others going into a murderous rage.
 Some like Meryl become depressed and seek death.

-Hell Is War: Mogworld seems to be increasingly heading this way near the start of the book, with perpetual (if, in some cases, weekly) battles being the norm.
-Slightly subverted in that some enjoy it as sport.
+Hell Is War: Mogworld seems to be increasingly heading this way near the start of the book, with perpetual (in some cases, weekly) battles being the norm.
+Slightly subverted in that some enjoy it as sport, and others (especially the Adventurer's Guild) enjoy the business it brings.

-Hero Killer: Jim's career as an undead minion mostly involved the use of the Rat Pit, where captured adventurers would be tortured to death by being devoured.
+Hero Killer: Jim's career as an undead minion mostly involved the use of the Rat Pit, where captured adventurers would be slowly and painfully devoured by, well, rats.
 All indications are that he was rather good at it and enjoyed his work.

-Hidden Depths: Toward the end of the book Slippery John turns out to be a cunning and manipulative thief who acted like a bumbling doofus so he wouldn't be targetted by the angels, Thaddeus is revealed to have previously been an absurdly badass priest when he was alive, and Meryl turns out to be just as suicidal as Jim upon realizing her homeland had been taken over.
+Hidden Depths: Toward the end of the book Slippery John turns out to be a cunning and manipulative thief who acted like a bumbling doofus so he wouldn't be targeted by the angels, Thaddeus is revealed to have previously been an absurdly badass priest when he was alive, and Meryl turns out to be just as suicidal as Jim upon realizing her homeland had been taken over, and that her former countrymen had no urge to rise up against their conquerors.

 Jim lampshades this himself after seeing Thaddeus dispose of two pursuers with a powerful spell.
-He realizes that since he never bothered talking to Thaddeus or learning about him, he had no idea what kind of priest he was in life, or how strong his magic was.
+Using his toes to cast it.
+He realizes that since he never bothered with talking to Thaddeus or learning about him, he had no idea what kind of priest he was in life, or how strong his magic was.

 Holier Than Thou: The religious figures who appear in the story all have varying degrees of nastiness.
-Thaddeus the zombified priest is a delusional prat who constantly insults his fellow zombies, an early Youth Group from a different religion destroys a rival church to steal its business and Barry the Vicar is an unlikeable Smug Snake who starts abusing his Game Breaker powers the second he gets them, and gleefully tries to take over the world for Simon.
+Thaddeus the zombified priest is a delusional prat who constantly insults his fellow zombies, an early Youth Group from a different religion (the Enlightened Church of the Earth Mother) destroys a rival church to steal its business and Barry the Vicar is an unlikeable Smug Snake who starts abusing his Game Breaker powers the second he gets them, and gleefully tries to take over the world in the name of Si-Mon.

 Thaddeus does redeem himself toward the end when he realizes he's just as much of an abomination as the others and stops talking down to Jim, instead offering decent spiritual advice.
 He also turns out to secretly be a badass around the same time, to the point that he's the only character able to briefly go toe-to-toe with Barry.